Google Chrome: IT security vulnerability with high risk! Vulnerability allows code execution - Breaking Latest News

 Version history of this security alert

-This is the 3rd version of this IT security notice for Google Chrome.
-As further updates are announced, this text will be updated.
+This is the 4th version of this IT security notice for Google Chrome.
+If further updates are announced, this text will be updated.
 You can understand the changes made using the following version history.

 06/06/2023 – Initial version